rtCamp/transcoder/README.md

 * **Donate Link:** https://rtcamp.com/donate/

-Audio and video transcoding services for ANY WordPress website.
-This plugin allows you to convert audio and video files of any format to a web-friendly format (mp3 & mp4).
+Audio & video transcoding services for ANY WordPress website.
+Allows you to convert audio/video files of any format to a web-friendly format (mp3/mp4).

 ## Description ##

 Transcoder easily converts all audio and video files uploaded to your website to a web-friendly format.
 Transcoder's services are available for all WordPress websites through this free plugin.

 You just need to subscribe free plan to get API key from plugin's settings or from [Transcoder](https://rtmedia.io/products/transcoder).